kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   with no gang/topology benefit.
 - Already running Jobs are not affected by enabling the feature; pods already scheduled and running continue to run.
 New Jobs or Jobs being reconciled are affected.
-- On rollback, disabling the feature gate lets Jobs run without `Workload` or `PodGroup` compilation.
-  Existing objects are harmless; they are ignored while the feature is disabled.
+- On rollback, disabling the feature gate stops the Job controller from compiling new `Workload`/`PodGroup` objects and from setting `schedulingGroup.podGroupName` on newly created pods.
+It does not disable gang-scheduling in the scheduler.
+Existing `Workload`/`PodGroup` objects therefore remain active, and pods that already reference a `PodGroup` continue to be gang-scheduled.

 ###### What specific metrics should inform a rollback?